 The artwork will be scanned as received as I cannot clean or repair the original artwork.

 I scan most of the original artwork that I personally create at 48 bit colour and 600 dpi, which is much greater than the 300dpi as recommended by most companies and it creates files of typically around 1.7GB for a 91cm x 61cm original.
 This is more than large enough for the vast majority of Publishers, Licensors and other applications, hence it is my recommended resolution for artwork up to this size.
-It also allows prints to be made at 300dpi which are twice the size of the original.
+It also allows prints to be made at 300dpi which are four times the size of the original.
 I can actually scan at much higher resolutions if desired, up to 2,400 dpi, though the files for large originals become extremely large and very difficult to stitch, edit, store and print.